-We love bamboo on the Teepee Farm and children are constantly developing our farm with different project and are gaining confidence using a range of tools.
-Some ongoing projects include, our bamboo tree house, the duck enclosure and even dino dens.
+Our Bamboo Projects – We love bamboo on the Teepee Farm and children are constantly developing our farm with different projects and are gaining confidence using a range of tools.
+Some ongoing projects include our bamboo treehouse, the duck enclosure and even dino dens.

-We strive to make our planet greener each day.
-On the Teepee Farm.
-Children have the opportunity to plant and nurture our ever growing forest on each visit.
+Reforestation – We strive to make our planet greener each day.
+On the Teepee Farm children have the opportunity to plant and nurture our ever-growing forest on each visit.

-So far our compassionate farmers have raised five healthy ducks, two cheeky pigs, a hungry goat and a surprisingly speedy tortoise.
+Animal Nurture – So far our compassionate farmers have raised many healthy ducks, five cheeky pigs, two hungry goats and a surprisingly speedy tortoise.

 Earth Day celebrations

-As part of our Environmental Mindfulness program children gather a range of skills that would be useful in the wild.
-Fire and den building, tool are amongst the most popular skills.
+Survival – As part of our Environmental Mindfulness programme, children gather a range of skills that would be useful in the wild.
+Fire and den building, tools are amongst the most popular skills.

 Teepee Farm Programmes